 There are car parks (P&D) at both Port Eynon and Horton.
 Port Eynon village has good facilities including toilets, cafes, a pub (The Ship Inn), a youth hostel, a surf shop and a camp site just behind the beach.
 There is a slipway here and a marked channel for launching boats (registered users only).
 It is quite a sheltered bay and swimming is generally safe.
-Two orange buoys in the centre of the bay mark the wreck of the Prince Ivanhoe, which was holed by an unknown object on a pleasure cruise in August 1981.

 Port Eynon is a good 12 miles drive from Swansea along narrow and winding Gower roads, which can be very stressful on hot days or other busy periods.